Monday, August 31, 2009

 WHY DO TRADERS FAIL?

-Elliott Wave International August 7, 2009
+by Jeffrey Kennedy, Elliott Wave International August 7, 2009

 I think that, as a general rule, traders fail 95% of the time, regardless of age, race, gender or nationality.
 The task at hand could be as simple as learning to ride a bike for the first time or as complex as mapping the human genome.
 Ultimate success in any enterprise requires that we accept failure along the way as a constant companion in our everyday lives.